zksecurity/stwo-book/src/how-it-works/example-cairo.md

 ## 5. FRI Protocol

-Finally, STWO performs FRI (Fast Reed-Solomon Interactive Oracle Proof) on the final polynomial in the extended domain to generate the proof.
+Finally, Stwo performs FRI (Fast Reed-Solomon Interactive Oracle Proof) on the final polynomial in the extended domain to generate the proof.